 Frequently Asked Questions

-Just like its name, this programme allows you to walk hand in hand with your sponsored children or young adults and help them lead a better and fuller life.
-Your monthly sponsorship will help provide a safe and stable home for them with a 24-hour holistic care that covers medical care, special education, therapy and other life skills or vocational training.
+Just like its name, this programme allows you to walk hand-in-hand with your sponsored children, helping them lead a better and more fulfilling life.
+Your monthly sponsorship will help provide a safe and stable home for them with 24-hour holistic care that covers medical treatment, special education, therapy and other life skills or vocational training.

-What is special about ICC’s “Hand-in-Hand” Sponsorship Programme?
+2. What is special about ICC’s “Hand-in-Hand” Child Sponsorship Programme?

-Due to the special needs of ICC’s children and young adults, and ICC’s commitment to their life-long care, you can expect to build a long-term relationship with your sponsored children or young adults (unless the sponsorship has to end under special circumstances), witnessing their growth and development into adulthood as they reach for their full potentials.
+Due to the special needs of ICC’s children and ICC’s commitment to their lifelong care, you can expect to build a long-term relationship with your sponsored children (unless the sponsorship has to end under special circumstances), witnessing their growth and development into adulthood as they reach their full potential.

-Does my sponsorship go directly to my sponsored child or young adult?
+3. Does my sponsorship go directly to my sponsored child?

-Your sponsorship donation goes directly into supporting the costs of living and care services (such as medical, therapy and special education) for the community that your sponsored child or young adult lives in.
-This means that you are not only walking beside your sponsored child or young adult, but also impacting those that they live with.
+Your sponsorship donation goes directly into supporting the costs of living and care services (such as medical, therapy and special education) for the community that your sponsored child lives in.
+This means that you are not only walking beside your sponsored child, but also impacting those they live alongside.

-Will my sponsored child or young adult have more than one sponsor?
+4. Will my sponsored child have more than one sponsor?

-To cover the costs of living, medical care, therapy and special education for each child or young adult in our care, we will match each of them with up to 20 sponsors.
-Although you may not be the only sponsor, you may build a personal relationship with your sponsored child or young adult through writing letters or joining our Short Term Team, which may allow you to meet your child or young adult, depending on the situation of the project sites.
+To cover the costs of living, medical care, therapy and special education for each child in our care, we will match each of them with up to 20 sponsors.
+Although you may not be the only sponsor, you may build a personal relationship with your sponsored child through writing letters or joining our Short Term Team, which may allow you to meet your child, depending on the situation of the project sites.

-No, there isn’t a set term because the sponsorship period varies according to the needs of each child or young adult.
-However, under normal circumstances, a stable sponsorship of at least a year or above will be beneficial to both sponsors and sponsored children or young adults in reaping the fruits of sponsorship.
+No, there isn’t a set term because the sponsorship period varies according to the needs of each child.
+However, under normal circumstances, a stable sponsorship of at least a year or above will be beneficial to both sponsors and sponsored children in reaping the fruits of sponsorship.

-Although ICC strives to provide life-long care, it is possible that a sponsorship has to end for various reasons (e.g. a child being adopted).
-Should this happen, we will inform you by written notice and arrange another child or young adult in need to continue the sponsorship with your consent.
+Although ICC strives to provide lifelong care, it is possible that a sponsorship has to end for various reasons (e.g. a child being adopted).
+Should this happen, we will inform you and arrange another child in need to continue the sponsorship with your consent.

-Under any circumstances that you would need to discontinue your sponsorship, please contact our staff at your local ICC office.
+If you need to discontinue your sponsorship, please contact our staff at your local ICC office.
 We will try our best to arrange another sponsor as soon as possible, but we sincerely hope you will consider resuming your sponsorship when possible as your support is very important.

-Will my sponsored child or young adult exit the programme?
+6. Will my sponsored child exit the programme?

-ICC does not have an age where young adults “age out” of our care.
-We are committed to providing lifelong care for each child or young adult as long as it is appropriate.
-Many sponsors develop a personal connection with their sponsored children or young adults as they move from childhood through adulthood.
-In the event of a child or young adult being adopted, becoming self-sustaining or no longer requiring the care of ICC, sponsors will be notified and provided the option of connecting with another child or young adult in need.
+ICC does not have an age limit.
+We are committed to providing lifelong care for each child as long as it is appropriate.
+Many sponsors develop a personal connection with their sponsored children as they move from childhood through adulthood.
+In the event of a child being adopted, becoming self-sustaining or no longer requiring the care of ICC, sponsors will be notified and provided the option of connecting with another child in need.

 ICC’s Sponsorship Department is based in the United Kingdom but we encourage you to contact your local ICC Office for ease of communication and follow up.

-How do I send letters or cards to my sponsored child or young adult?
+9. How do I send letters or cards to my sponsored child?

-You can send letters to your sponsored child or young adult by mail or email.
-If you send your letter through mail, pre-printed address labels with your sponsored child’s or young adult’s postal address in Chinese are included in the Sponsorship Welcome Pack.
+You can send letters to your sponsored child by mail or email.
+If you send your letter through mail, pre-printed address labels with your sponsored child’s postal address in Chinese are included in the Sponsorship Welcome Pack.
 Additional labels will be sent to you each year together with the updates on your sponsored child.
 Should you require extra labels during the year, you may make your request here.

-Although not all sponsored children or young adults can write and return letters, they all love to receive letters and especially photos of their sponsors and their families.
-Many of them will stick the photos on the wall next to their beds!
+Although not all sponsored children can write and return letters, they all love to receive letters and especially photographs of their sponsors and their families.
+Many of them will stick the photographs on the wall next to their beds!
 You can also include small items such as postcards or stickers that fit within a standard postage rate envelope size.

-To protect your privacy, please do not disclose your contact details, such as address, email or phone numbers, in the letters.
+To protect your privacy, please do not disclose your contact details, such as address, email or phone numbes, in the letters.

-Can I send packages or cash gifts to my sponsored child or young adult?
+11. Can I send packages or cash gifts to my sponsored child?

 Absolutely!
-You can visit your sponsored child or young adult by joining our Short Term Teams.
+You can visit your sponsored child by joining our Short Term Teams.

-Can I share information or photos of my sponsored child or young adult through social media?
+13. Can I share information or photographs of my sponsored child or young adult through social media?